preston/fhir-controller/README.md

 1. Put your JSON FHIR bundle files in the `/public` directory.
 Everything you place here will be copied into the image and downloadable from the root `/` path.
 1. Create a `stack.json` file defining the controller name, data file load order, and other metadata.
 1. Build it!
-Once running, it can be used as a UI for FHIR data bundle loading and FHIR server resets.
+Once running, it can be used as an entrypoint UI for building a tutorial of using your application stack with built-in FHIR data bundle loading and FHIR server resets.
 Note: "Expunging" data requires your FHIR server to support the "$expunge" operation.

 See [stack.schema.json](public/stack.schema.json) for the JSON schema.

 ## License

 Provide under the Apache 2.0 license.
 Copyright © 2024 Preston Lee.
 All rights reserved.